Macedonian Ruins

 Would Paul or any of the other apostles ask us to submit to the secular governments which executed Christians?
 I think not!
 Did Jesus demonstrate submission to the secular governments of his day?

 Remember that Daniel identified the symbolism of the beast when he associated the four beasts of his vision as the governing authorities of Babylon, Persia, Greece, and Rome.
 These were not democratically elected governments—the Bible knows nothing of that type of "governing authority."
-Governments of their days were comprised of those who either seized power (Rome, the Sanhedrin, kings in Jesus’ day) or, as in the case of Israel’s priesthood and early kings, were place in authority by God.
+Governments of their days were comprised of those who either seized power (Rome, the Sanhedrin, kings in Jesus’ day) or, as in the case of Israel’s priesthood and early kings, were placed in authority by God.

 Today it is increasingly evident that secular governing authorities are again more selected than elected.
 Programmable voting machines, mail-in ballots, 'creative' counting, and the like, suggest that democracy is a thing of the past.
 Has a new beast emerged from the waters of time?